mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-apps=...`
 > Magic file:          | `.halcyon/extra-apps`

-Additional Haskell apps to include in the install directory, as run-time dependencies.
+Additional Haskell apps to be installed in the install directory as run-time dependencies.

-The apps must be separated by whitespace, and can be specified as:
+The apps must be separated by whitespace, and can be specified as for [`halcyon install`](#halcyon-install).

-- labels
-- directory paths
-- _git_ URLs

 ### `HALCYON_EXTRA_APPS_CONSTRAINTS`